This Web Page is Memory

 as soon as Possible”

-ever seen anyone drunk was Dr Glyn Daniel on Animal Vegetable and Mineral – he and his guests had evidently been
+saw drunk was Dr Glyn Daniel on the television programme Animal Vegetable and Mineral – he and his guests had evidently been

 celebrating before hand, rather too well.